containerum/kdc-docs/content/installation/install_kubeadm/install.md

 ## Install kubeadm, kubectl, and kubelet

-Kubeadm is necessary to install Kubernetes, kubectl is a command line tool for Kubernetes, and kubelet is a client for managing worker nodes in Kubernetes.
+Kubeadm is a tool for bootstraping a Kubernetes cluster, kubectl is a command line tool for Kubernetes, and kubelet is a client for managing worker nodes in Kubernetes.
 Run:

 ```
 yum install kubeadm kubelet kubectl